 Termination of Production of the Wenger Swiss Army Knife

-After owning Wenger, Victorinox let Wenger function as an independent entity and continue making Swiss Army Knives with the Wenger logo and tagline ‘Genuine Swiss Army Knife’.
+After owning Wenger, Victorinox let Wenger function as an independent entity.
+Wenger continued making Swiss Army Knives with the Wenger logo and tagline ‘Genuine Swiss Army Knife’.
 This arrangement continued for nine years.

 “Many consumers can hardly distinguish between the knife products from Victorinox and Wenger and the global fight for survival is getting increasingly fierce”